zachhardy/NjoyUtilities/README.md

 cd NjoyConverter
 ```

+### Step 4a: Use the automation tool to generate the desired cross-sections

+The automation script ```automate.py``` automatically writes input scripts of the same
+format as those found in ```examples```.
+The aim of the script is to provide a streamlined input for generating cross-sections.
+Specification instructions can be found by calling ```python automate.py --help``` from
+the command line.

-### Step 4: Adapt one of the example scripts to your specific application
+### Step 4b: Adapt one of the example scripts to your specific application

 The example scripts are a collection of neutron only examples:
 - `example1a.sh`, U235 with a xmas172 neutron group structure